burrrata/crypto_wars/src/eve_strikes_back.md

 - rate limiting to prevent online brute force attacks (does not prevent captured messages via MIM attacks and offline hash cracking via rainbow tables or hashcat)
 - randomness (Alice and Bob use the same keys every time, so Eve can perform cryptanalysis)
 - things that are hard to guess for humans vs computers (demo a brute force cracking attack) (stretch goal: a social engineered cracking attack based on Alice and Bob's favorite things)
-- social engineering via publicly available security questions and
+- social engineering via publicly available security questions
+- Hash Collisions: yet another way Eve can pretend to be someone else and mess with A&B's club

 ## Concepts To Hint At
 - (2/3) Content Addressing: digital files be easily tampered with... so how do we sign things digitally while preserving all the characteristics that make a signature a signature?
 Content addressing! (not sure if this is relevant yet as Alice and Bob aren't using software yet, but maybe hint at it here and then have A&B impliment it in part3?)